danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 ## Interactive Media{#example-interactive-av}

-Based on metadata types listed in the {{?I-D.rwbr-sconepro-flow-metadata}}, the host to network metadata parameters for interactive media type is given below.
+Based on metadata types listed in this document, the host to network metadata parameters for interactive media type is given below.

 Interactive A/V, downstream Metadata: